This page is under construction as of May 2021, thus it is incomplete, please come back to learn the full story in a bit.

-So we begin to see an engine with 4 cylinders on fast idle around 1000rpm with searing combustion gases at around 420C/788F heating the chamber, flowing around/heating the exh valves/seats & they passing their heat to the head alloy, finally the gases heating the head alloy while passing through the exh ports to be expelled into the exh manifold.
+So we begin to see an engine with 4 cylinders on fast idle around 900rpm with searing combustion gases at around 420C/788F heating the chamber, then flowing around & heating the exh valves/seats which then pass their heat to the head alloy, with finally the gases heating the head alloy while passing through the exh ports to be expelled into the exh manifold.
 This heat is dealt with by engine coolant in the water jacket in contact with the head alloy & absorbing it, the coolant passing through the stat housing has just enough flow through the engine to move the warming coolant so more cold coolant can absorb more heat & thus keep the alloy at stable levels.

 So here we have the elastomer original headgasket design, quality made Stainless steel/inox core which removes all the known possibilities of giving trouble & failing from chemical attack or rusting away as many other gaskets do!!!!

 rover got may aspects of the engine spot on, and this simple stainless core one of those perfect aspects.

 In this photo of a sectioned head cut right through the centre of exh port you can see the coolant transfer passage in gasket feeding directly into the larger coolant channel of head casting.

 To the left/right of the transfer passage in gasket one can see the ultra thin space of the coolant boundary layer which is really not in the main flow movement I would say, certainly not with the stat closed and one 13mm hole in the stat casing supplying a whole engine with coolant movement.